mikepk/botocore/docs/source/reference/services/clouddirectory.rst

     :type MaxResults: integer
     :param MaxResults:

-      The maximum number of results to retrieve from the index.
+      The maximum number of objects in a single page to retrieve from the index during a request.
+For more information, see `AWS Directory Service Limits <http://docs.aws.amazon.com/directoryservice/latest/admin-guide/limits.html#limits_cd>`__ .